samuelbharti/AWS_workshop_stemaway/README.md

-# AWS Deployment of R Shiny Bioinformatics App hosted by [STEM-AWAY](https://stemaway.com/)
+# AWS Deployment of R Shiny Bioinformatics App
 > An example of [sMAP: Standard Microarray Analysis Pipeline](https://github.com/BI-STEM-Away/sMAP).

 ### Launching an EC2 Instance from your AWS Management Console dashboard